 Volunteer on a Build Site

 Building homes is what Habitat is all about!
-If your group would like to help us build our community, please contact our VP of Operations, Charles Smith, to reserve your Saturday:
+If your group would like to help us build our community, please contact our engagement director, Steve Mason, to reserve your Saturday:

 Here’s what you need to know: